Eastern North Carolina Sentinel Landscape

 Chris Baillie

-Chris Baillie is the Resilience/Climate Adaptation Coordinator for the Eastern North Carolina Sentinel Landscape (ENCSL), a three year pilot position to evaluate the benefits of Landscapes having a second coordinator to focus on projects addressing resilience and climate adaptation.
-In this role, Chris will be leading a broad group of stakeholders in the development of a Strategic Resilience/Climate Adaptation Plan for the ENCSL while concurrently facilitating the development of proposals to support resilience-focused projects within the Landscape.
+Chris Baillie is the Resilience Coordinator for the Eastern North Carolina Sentinel Landscape (ENCSL), a three year pilot position to evaluate the benefits of Landscapes having a second coordinator to focus on projects addressing resilience and climate adaptation.
+In this role, Chris will be leading a broad group of stakeholders in the development of a Strategic Resilience Plan for the ENCSL while concurrently facilitating the development of proposals to support resilience-focused projects within the Landscape.
 Chris is originally from Durham, NC, and holds a Ph.D. in Ecology, Evolution, and Marine Biology from Northeastern University and a Bachelor of Science in Biology from the University of North Carolina at Chapel Hill.
 With expertise in habitat conservation and restoration, ecosystem service quantification, and coupled human-natural system management, Chris has extensive experience translating applied research and stakeholder engagement into actionable State-level plans.
 Outside of work, Chris is an outdoors enthusiast.